Nutanix-APJ/NHT/Volumes/volumes.rst

  .. figure:: images/16.png

-8. Now login to the ABS iSCSI LUN with the target iqn you copied from the previous step.  “iscsiadm  --mode node --targetname <Nutanix.iqn.name.from.step.above> --portal <DataServicesIP> --login
+8. Now login to the ABS iSCSI LUN with the target iqn you copied from the previous step.  “iscsiadm  - -mode node - -targetname <Nutanix.iqn.name.from.step.above> - -portal <DataServicesIP> - -login

  .. figure:: images/17.png